Dr. Guido Adam

 Prof. Dr.-Ing.
 Franz-Josef Villmer

-Professor of Product Development, Innovation Management and Rapid Technologies
+Professor for Product Development, Innovation Management and Rapid Technologies

 Franz-Josef Villmer is a professor of Product Development, Innovation Management and Rapid Technologies at the OWL University of Applied Sciences in Lemgo, Germany.
 After studying Mechanical Engineering and obtaining his doctorate at Clausthal University of Technology, he served for many years in multi-national management positions and different industries, e.g. in mechanical and plant engineering, vehicle and service machinery manufacturing and the first tier vehicle supplier industry.